robertmartin8/ReasonableDeviations/_notes/SML_problems.md

 ### 3.15 Binary sum and product for list of booleans.

-Using a list of booleans to represent a reversed binary number (e.g `[false, false, false, true]` => 1000), compute the sum and product of a binary number.
+Using a list of booleans to represent a reversed binary number (e.g. `[false, false, false, true]` => 1000), compute the sum and product of a binary number.

 This problem just involves a lot of boolean logic: